-- 9. Time Deposits.
-The City may invest in non-negotiable Certificates of Deposit at commercial banks and savings and loan associations that are collateralized in accordance with the California Government Code.
-To be eligible to receive City funds, the depository institution shall have received an overall rating of not less than "satisfactory" in its most recent evaluation of its record of meeting the credit needs of California's communities, including low and moderate-income neighborhoods.
-In selecting depositories, the credit worthiness of institutions shall be considered.
-Banks and Savings and Loan Associations seeking to establish an investment relationship with the City shall submit an audited financial report that shall be reviewed for compliance with the City's investment standards.
-Any institution not providing an audited annual financial report shall be removed from the approved list and all funds maturing will be withdrawn.
-A list of eligible institutions shall be maintained in the investment procedures manual.
-Qualification shall be determined by the following criteria: - a.
-Tangible capital must equal or exceed 1.5 percent; core capital must equal or exceed 4 percent; and, risk-based capital must equal 8 percent of assets adjusted for assigned risk-weightings. - b.
-Return on Assets of a minimum of 0.5 percent; a Return on Equity of a minimum of 8 percent; an Equity to Assets Ratio of a minimum of 5 percent; and, City investments shall be no greater than 0.5 percent of the total assets of the depository. - c.
-Independent auditor's statement must have a clean opinion. - Savings accounts.
-Savings accounts when used in conjunction with the City's checking accounts at a qualified bank where funds are collateralized in accordance with the California Government Code. - 11.
+- 11. Collateralized Bank Deposits.
+Savings accounts when used in conjunction with the City's checking accounts at a qualified bank where funds are collateralized in accordance with the California Government Code 53651.
+There are no limits on the dollar amount or percentage that the City may invest in collateralized bank deposits. - 12.
 U.S. Government money market funds registered with the Securities and Exchange Commission and which comply with rule 2a7 of the Investment Company Act of 1940.
-The fund must be comprised of only U.S. Treasury bills, notes and bonds, repurchase agreements and obligations issued or guaranteed as to principal and interest by the U.S. Government or its agencies or instrumentalities.
+The fund must be comprised of only U.S. Treasury bills, notes and bonds, repurchase agreements, and obligations issued or guaranteed as to principal and interest by the U.S. Government or its agencies or instrumentalities.
 The percentage of repurchase agreements in the fund shall be reviewed and approved based on the fund's policy limits.
 The dollar weighted average maturity of the portfolio shall be less than 90 days and the portfolio is managed to maintain a \$1.00 share price.
 Also, the fund shall meet either of the following criteria: (a) attained the highest ranking or the highest letter and numerical rating provided by not less than two Nationally Recognized Statistical-Rating Organizations; (b) retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than 5 years' experience managing money market mutual funds with assets under management in excess of \$500,000,000.
-Purchase of securities authorized by this section shall not exceed 20 percent of the City's surplus money invested and no more than 10 percent may be invested in any single money market fund.

-- 12. Repurchase Agreements.
-Investments in repurchase agreements or reverse repurchase agreements or securities lending agreements of any securities authorized by the Code, so long as the proceeds of the repurchase agreement are invested solely to supplement the income normally received from these securities.
+Purchase of securities authorized by this section shall not exceed 20 percent of the City's surplus money invested and no more than 10 percent may be invested in any single money market fund. - 13.
+Repurchase Agreements.
+Investments in repurchase agreements, so long as the proceeds of the repurchase agreement are invested solely to supplement the income normally received from these securities.
 The City shall adopt as a standard the Bond Market Association Master Repurchase Agreement and shall maintain a list of approved counterparts and limit counter parties to primary dealers rated "A" or better by two Nationally Recognized Statistical-Rating Organizations.
-Reverse repurchase agreements and securities lending agreements shall require City Council authorization separate from City Council approval of this policy.
-Securities lending agreements shall include the following safeguard measures: terms of lending agreements, indemnification provisions, reinvestment guidelines, liquidity provisions, credit risks and monitoring requirements.
-Additionally, any securities lending agreement shall be reviewed by the City Attorney to ensure the City's interests are properly protected. - a.
-Investments in repurchase agreements may be made, on any authorized investment, when the term of the agreement does not exceed 1 year. - b.
-Reverse repurchase agreements or securities lending agreements may be utilized when the security to be sold on the reverse repurchase agreement or securities lending agreement has been owned and fully paid for by the City for a minimum of 30 days prior to sale; the total of all reverse repurchase agreements on investments owned by the City does not exceed 20 percent of the base value of the portfolio; and the agreement does not exceed a term of 92 days, unless the agreement includes a written codicil guaranteeing a minimum earning or spread for the entire period between sale of a security using a reverse repurchase agreement and the final maturity date of the same security. - 13.
+Reverse repurchase agreements shall require City Council authorization separate from City Council approval of this policy. - a.
+Investments in repurchase agreements may be made on any authorized investment, when the term of the agreement does not exceed 1 year. - 14.
 Local Agency Investment Fund (LAIF).
-The City may invest in LAIF up to the \$75,000,000 maximum established by the California State Treasurer on January 1, 2020 in accordance with State law; therefore, there is a \$75,000,000 deposit limit for the City of Santa Barbara.
-The City's investment in LAIF is based on, among other criteria, the following information provided by LAIF: a written statement of portfolio management goals, objectives and policies, including a description of eligible investment securities; a disclosure of LAIF's safekeeping practices; eligible LAIF participants, the monthly transaction limit, and minimum and maximum deposit and withdrawal amounts permitted; calculation of quarterly earnings and apportionment, including gains and losses; disclosure of administrative costs and the assessment process; monthly statements of the City's transaction activity and balances; monthly summaries of LAIF investment data, including market valuation and accrued interest; and a description of the audit process.
-At least quarterly, the Finance Director shall report to the Finance Committee on the composition of the LAIF portfolio.
+The City may invest in LAIF up to the amount permitted by LAIF; At least quarterly, the Finance Director shall report to the Finance Committee on the composition of the LAIF portfolio.
 The California Government Code states that moneys placed for deposit in LAIF are in trust in the custody of the State Treasurer and cannot be borrowed or be withheld from the City.
-Further, the right of the City to withdraw its deposited money from the LAIF upon demand may not be altered, impaired, or denied in any way by any state official or agency based upon the State's failure to adopt a budget by July 1 of each new fiscal year.
+Further, the right of the City to withdraw its deposited money from the LAIF upon demand may not be altered, impaired, or denied in any way by any state official or agency based upon the State's failure to adopt a budget by July 1 of each new fiscal year. - 15.
+United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter- American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
+Investments under this subdivision shall be rated in a rating category of "AA" or its equivalent or better by at least one NRSRO and shall not exceed 30 percent of the City's moneys that may be invested pursuant to this section.
+No more than 10% of surplus funds may be invested in any single issuer.